1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

    - `byte monitor = 0;` → Bus monitor mode, deactivated by default; set to '1' to activate

-   - `boolean show_unknown = true;` → All parameters including the *unknown parameters* (error message "error 7 (parameter not supported)") are displayed when querying via web interface (e.g. when querying a complete category); default setting.
+   - `bool show_unknown = true;` → All parameters including the *unknown parameters* (error message "error 7 (parameter not supported)") are displayed when querying via web interface (e.g. when querying a complete category); default setting.
-    If you want to hide the 'unknown' parameters that are not supported by the controller of your heating system (e.g. when querying a complete category), you have to set the variable to 'false' (`boolean show_unknown = false;`). *The parameters are still queried in such a query (e.g. for a complete category) though.*
+    If you want to hide the 'unknown' parameters that are not supported by the controller of your heating system (e.g. when querying a complete category), you have to set the variable to 'false' (`bool show_unknown = false;`). *The parameters are still queried in such a query (e.g. for a complete category) though.*

 ---